alexnathanson/solar-protocol/installation-v1-1.md

 ### OS
 * In the Raspberry Pi disk imager, set user to 'pi', password, enable ssh, wifi network, etc
 * Configure device `sudo raspi-config` https://www.raspberrypi.org/documentation/configuration/raspi-config.md
+	* Set locale to en_US.UTF-8 (The default of en_US may throw an error.)
 	* A reboot is generally required and happens automatically after exiting the raspi-config interface.
 If it isn't automatic, reboot with this command:`sudo reboot`
 * `sudo apt-get update`
 * `sudo apt-get upgrade`